-Due to park highway closure, travel to Lassen Peak involves some method of over the snow travel for at least six miles.
+Due to intermittent park highway closures in the fall, travel to Lassen Peak may involve some method of over the snow travel for at least six miles.
 A winter ascent requires one or more nights of backcountry camping.
 Conditions on the mountain can be severe including strong winds, sub-zero temperatures, and avalanche danger.
 Sun exposure can also be a serious hazard.
 Use sunscreen and eye protection even on cloudy days.
 Use of technical climbing gear (i.e. ice axe, crampons, etc.) may be required, experience in its use is highly recommended.
 Prior experience with winter camping is also recommended.
 Due to the remote location and hazardous conditions, emergency response could require an extended period of time.
 Be self-reliant.

 Safety and Preparedness

 - Always read and follow the signs posted at the trailhead and visitor centers.

 - Stay on the trail and don’t cut switchbacks.